Hadowen/pluralsight-js-dev-env/README.md

 These are "package managers" that help with managing library dependencies such as JQuery, etc.  These settings are stored in the package.json file.

 Express:
 This is the development web server we are using to test our code.
+This can also be used in production which is why it was choosen.

 Localtunnel:
 This is used to share your app with others during the development process.
+It creates a public URL that anyone with internet access can use to see your app.

 npm Scripts:
 Since we are using npm above for package management, it just makes sense to use npm scripts for automating some tasks.
 These can be found in the "scripts": section of the package.json file.